1758 - Siege of Olmütz

 - In the evening, every house supplied a man to work on the defences.

 - 500 Austrian hussars were sent under Major von Owstien towards Mährisch-Neustadt (present-day Uničov) and another 500 under Lieutenant-Colonel Seelen towards Littau (present-day Litovel) to reconnoitre the Prussian positions.

 On May 4, most of the inhabitants were commandeered to work in preparation of the Prussian siege, receiving standard wages for their participation.

-On May 9, 500 workers were requisitioned in Olmütz and placed under the command of Ingenieur-lieutenant von Winter to fill the sunken roads and the ditches.
-The same day, the Prussians put the village of Trschitz (present-day Tršice) afire.
+- 500 workers were requisitioned in Olmütz and placed under the command of Ingenieur-Lieutenant von Winter to fill the sunken roads and the ditches.

 On May 10, Captain Count von Zinzendorf identified the houses of Olmütz that should be demolished.